gradx/angular-18-entra-sign-in-demo/README.md

 # MSAL v3 + Angular 18 + Popup/Redirect demo

-Complete e2e demo of an integration with Microsoft Entra using MSAL v3 clientside and .NET 8.0 Web API server-side
+Complete e2e demo of an integration with Microsoft Entra using MSAL v3 (client) and .NET 8.0 Web API (server)

 **Includes:**
 - Sign In